Project Structure and Build System

 Layer 1: Common + Tools

-These are header files or elementary software libraries commonly used in any other modules.
+These are header files or basic software libraries commonly used in other modules.
 Common modules ensure that all build tools (from tools) are available outside and that #include <piconut.h> works properly.

 Common code must be located inside